home-assistant/home-assistant.io/source/_integrations/vizio.markdown

   type: string
   default: Vizio SmartCast
 access_token:
   description: Authentication token you received in the last step of the pairing process.
-This token is only needed if your device is a TV, and you can opt not to provide it in your config and instead go through the pairing process via the HA frontend.
+This token is only needed if your device is a TV, and you can opt not to provide it in your configuration and instead go through the pairing process via the HA frontend.
   required: false
   type: string
 device_class: